-1.7.2 Subsequently cancel the distress alert aurally over the telephony distress traffic channel associated with each DSC channel on which the “distress alert” was transmitted, by transmitting a message in accordance with the provisions of RR No. 32.53E.
+A3-1.7.2 Subsequently cancel the distress alert aurally over the telephony distress traffic channel associated with each DSC channel on which the “distress alert” was transmitted, by transmitting a message in accordance with the provisions of RR No. 32.53E.

-1.7.3 Monitor the telephony distress traffic channel associated with the DSC channel on which the distress was transmitted, and respond to any communications concerning that distress alert as appropriate.
+A3-1.7.3 Monitor the telephony distress traffic channel associated with the DSC channel on which the distress alert was transmitted, and respond to any communications concerning that distress alert as appropriate.

-2 Urgency
+A3-2 Urgency